 With nearly 70,000 people traveling through these normally quiet rural towns, we have a significant impact on the communities surrounding the Black Rock Desert.
 Drive slowly.
 Be courteous and patient, dress appropriately, and be respectful.
 We are guests here.
-Be polite and friendly to all local residents, and remember to Leave No Trace and follow posted speed limits.
+Be polite and friendly to all local residents, and remember to Leave No Trace.